 What do reviewers expect?

-Customers who leave a negative review might not expect anything at all.
+Customers who leave a critical review might not expect anything at all.
 And while most don’t expect a public response, they’d certainly appreciate one.
 Three out of four reviewers polled by TrustPilot said they would at least like a private message in response to their complaint, and 61% of reviewers said they would like the company to publicly respond to their review.

 Why should you respond?